-Addressing the privacy concerns of Indian citizens, more specifically the misuse of Aadhar data, by private entities, the Supreme Court in September 2018 provided a monumental judgment.
-It barred private entities from using Aadhar eKYC for verification purposes.
-The next month the UIDAI allowed Aadhaar eKYC for authentication purposes to private establishments, like banks only for transfer of direct benefits.
-But the Aadhaar and Other Laws (Amendment) Act, 2019, paved the way for online KYC verification by private entities.
-According to the act, individuals can voluntarily use the Aadhaar number to verify their identities, either through Aadhaar-based online KYC verification, or through offline eKYC.
-According to the new rules, the UIDAI has to ensure that the private entities comply with the established standards of safety, security, and privacy.
-Also, the UIDAI would provide license for KYC verification online, only if it was necessary and expedient.
-Thus, the new stringent rules allow for usage of KYC verification online only for private entities, which have been verified by the UIDAI.
-This prevents your Aadhaar data from being misused.
+The Supreme Court in September 2018 provided a monumental judgment by barring private entities from using Aadhar eKYC for verification.
+Following that, UIDAI allowed Aadhaar eKYC for authentication purposes to private establishments.
+The Aadhaar and Other Laws (Amendment) Act, 2019, paved the way for online KYC verification wherein individuals voluntarily use the Aadhaar number to verify their identities, either through Aadhaar-based online KYC verification or through offline eKYC.
+Thus, the new stringent rules allow KYC verification online only for private entities, which have been verified by the UIDAI which prevents your Aadhaar data from being misused.

 Understanding offline eKYC:

-Service providers can use the following offline methods to verify the identity of a customer –
+The following offline methods can be used to verify the identity of the customer:

-Here, the service provider can scan the QR code provided on your Aadhaar card to get access to the demographic data such as name, gender, DOB, address and so on.
-The code can be easily scanned on a smartphone, without the requirement of accessing UIDAI’s Aadhaar database.
+1. QR Code Scan: Here, the service provider can scan the QR code provided on your Aadhaar card to get access to the demographic information using a smartphone, without the requirement of accessing UIDAI’s Aadhaar database.

-Here, a customer need not provide a photocopy of the Aadhaar card, and instead download the KYC XML from UIDAI’s web portal : https://resident.uidai.gov.in Any customer’s KYC details is provided in XML, and is digitally signed by the UIDAI.
-This process absolves the requirement for revealing Aadhaar number (instead a reference ID is shared) and doesn’t not require biometric verification.
+3. Paperless offline KYC: Here, a customer need not provide a photocopy of the Aadhaar card, and can instead download the KYC XML from UIDAI’s web portal.
+This process absolves the requirement for revealing Aadhaar number (instead a reference ID is shared) and doesn’t require biometric verification.

-You can easily complete your KYC online registration by making an application at the web portal of any of the SEBI-licensed Know Your Customer Registration Agencies (KRA’s).
-These comprise CDSL Ventures Ltd (CVL), NSDL Database Management Limited (NDML), DotEx International Limited (DotEx), CAMS Investor Services Private Limited and Karvy Data Management Services Limited (KDMS).
+You can easily complete your KYC online registration by making an application at the web portal of any of the SEBI-licensed KRA’s.
+They include:

 How do I complete KYC online?

-Once you create your account at the eKYC portal of any KRA, you will be required to fill-in your personal details.
-Then you have to provide your Aadhaar card number along with your registered phone number.
-You will now receive an OTP.
+After creating your account at the eKYC portal of any KRA, you need to fill in your personal details like your Aadhaar card number along with your registered phone number on which you will receive an OTP.
 Post-verification, you have to submit a copy of your self-attested Aadhaar card.
-Once you complete KYC online, you can check your status by providing your PAN number at the KRA’s web portal.
+Once all this is completed, you can check your status by providing your PAN number at the KRA’s web portal.

-After knowing how to do KYC online, you must also remember that you can be KYC compliant via an offline process also.
-You just need to download the KYC form online from any of the KRA’s and submit the filled-in form along with the requisite documents to the relevant authorities or person.
+KYC compliance can also be done via an offline process wherein you just need to download the KYC form online and submit the form along with the requisite documents to the relevant authorities.

 How to change KYC details online?

-If you want to change your digital KYC records, like change in name, address etc., you can visit the eKYC portal of your choice, like any KRA.
-Here you will have to click on the ‘Update KYC’ link.
-Then you are required to fill-in the new details, besides uploading the scanned copy of the updated documents - to establish the proof for the changes.
-You will then be verified through an OTP on your registered mobile phone number.
-After verification, you can now click on submit.
-Post-submission, the details will be changed - typically within a week.
+Digital KYC records can be changed by visiting the eKYC portal of your choice, like any KRA wherein you will click on the ‘Update KYC’ link.
+Fill in the new details, besides uploading the scanned copy of the updated documents - to establish the proof for the changes after which you will receive an OTP on your registered mobile phone number.
+Post-verification, you can click on submit and the details will be changed within a week.